V4Fire/Client/src/base/b-virtual-scroll-new/README.md

 There are also some minor differences in the component's event model.
 Unlike `b-virtual-scroll` which uses a `dataProvider`, a component with items will not emit certain events, specifically `dataLoadStart` and `convertDataToDB`.

-The component will also ignore the `shouldPerformDataRequest` and `shouldStopRequestingData` props, as they have no meaning when there is no `dataProvider`.
+The component will also ignore the `shouldStopRequestingData` prop, as they have no meaning when there is no `dataProvider`.

 ### How to Implement Component Rendering on Click Instead of Scroll?